Our infographic offers tips to help prepare your home before a storm strikes — and what to do afterward.

 3. Consider vinyl siding replacement.

-If the damage is beyond repair, Sears offers vinyl siding that’s weather resistant, low maintenance and durable.
+If the damage is beyond repair, it’s time for new siding.
+Sears offers premium vinyl siding that’s weather resistant, low maintenance and durable.